myapaulogy/PC-to-Android-File_Transfer-using-Java-Socket/README.md

 You might get a warning saying google doesn't know this publisher and its not on the google play store because you need to pay $25 for a dev account

 ## For PC
-within this folder is the JAR file... download it and run it. (double click the jar) and accept the java stuff and the connection stuff (public network is just fine)
+within this folder is the JAR file... download it and run it. (double click the jar) <br />
+and accept the java stuff and the connection stuff (public network is just fine)

 # Need More Help On Installation/Running